Bail Bonds Services in Atlanta GA

 - Make sure the defendant shows up for the judge on their court date or the bond becomes null and void!

-Licensed Atlanta bail bond company serving the metro area.
+Licensed Atlanta bonding company serving the metro area.

-Why BailBondingNow.com is the ATL’s #1 surety bond service: We connect you to the best bondsman in the metro area.
-We are the most trusted site in the ATL for providing superior bond services through our unique administration system which guarantees great customer service and client satisfaction.
-By calling us, you can rest assured that a licensed Atlanta bail bonds expert will pick up the phone (and not let it keep ringing), be professional over the phone, and hand delivers the bond to the jail in which the inmate is currently incarcerated.
+Why BailBondingNow.com is the ATL’s #1 surety bond service: We connect you to the best bail bondsman in the metro area.
+We are the most trusted bonding company around ATL for providing superior bond services through our unique administration system to post bail which guarantees great customer service and client satisfaction.
+By calling us, you can rest assured that a licensed bail bonds expert in Atlanta, GA will pick up the phone (and not let it keep ringing), be professional over the phone, and hand deliver the bond to the facility in which the inmate is currently incarcerated.

-After an arrest has been made within the city limits of Atlanta, Georgia the defendant will most likely be taken to the City Detention Center, located at 254 Peachtree St SW.
+After an arrest has been made within the city limits of Atlanta, Georgia the defendant will most likely be taken to the City Detention Center, located at 254 Peachtree St SW or will be transferred to the Fulton detention facility.
 The defendant will then go through the booking process.
-The inmate must be fully booked into the system before he or she can be eligible for a bond.
+The inmate must be fully booked into the system before he or she can be eligible for a bond and be allowed to post bail.

 The Jail’s Booking Process Includes: